Gracie Fields: Post-war career

 After the war, Fields continued her career less actively.
 She began performing in Britain again in 1948, headlining the London Palladium over Ella Fitzgerald who was also on the bill.
-The BBC gave her her own radio show in 1947, dubbed Our Gracie's Working Party, in which 12 towns were visited by Fields.
-It featured a live show of music and entertainment broadcast weekly, compered by Fields, who also performed, with local talents also on the bill.
+The BBC gave her her own weekly radio show in 1947, dubbed Our Gracie's Working Party, in which 12 towns were visited by Fields.
+A live show of music and entertainment, it was compèred by Fields, who also performed, together with local talents.
 The tour commenced in Gracie's hometown of Rochdale.
-Like many BBC shows at the time, this show transferred to Radio Luxembourg in 1950, sponsored by Wisk soap powder.
+Like many BBC shows at the time, this show transferred to Radio Luxembourg in 1950, where it was sponsored by Wisk soap powder.
 Billy Ternent and his Orchestra accompanied her.

 In 1951, Fields took part in the cabaret which closed the Festival of Britain celebrations.
 She proved popular once more, though never regaining the status she enjoyed in the 1930s.
 She continued recording, but made no more films, moving more towards light classical music as popular tastes changed, often adopting a religious theme.
 She continued into the new medium of LP records, and recorded new versions of her old favourite songs, as well as contemporary tracks, to 'liven things up a bit'.

 Her husband, Monty Banks, died on 8 January 1950 of a heart attack, while travelling on the Orient Express.
 On 18 February 1952 in Capri, Fields married Boris Alperovici (d.1983), a Romanian radio repairman.
 She claimed that he was the love of her life, and that she couldn't wait to propose to him.
 She proposed on Christmas Day in front of friends and family.
 They married at the Church of St Stefano on Capri in a quiet ceremony, before honeymooning in Rome.

-She lived on her beloved Isle of Capri for the remainder of her life, at her home La Canzone Del Mare, a swimming and restaurant complex which Fields' home overlooked.
+She lived on her beloved Isle of Capri for the remainder of her life, at her home La Canzone Del Mare (The Song of the Sea), where her home overlooked the swimming and restaurant complex.
 It was favoured by many Hollywood stars during the 1950s, with regular guests including Richard Burton, Elizabeth Taylor, Greta Garbo and Noël Coward.